mrndhlovu/food-explorer-app/README.md

 12. images folder > (holds image files)
 13. css folder > style.css
 ```

 * base.html - This file is the main template for the website.
-It has the files contains the website head links, navigation bar, search box, recipe filter dropdown, side bar and script tags used through out the website.
-All pages the website content is rendered in the middle of this base template.
+It keeps head links, navigation bar, search box, recipe filter dropdown, side bar and script tags used through out the website.
+All pages the website content is rendered or graphed in the middle of this base template.

 * index.html - On this page a user can login into their account or click register for signup for a new one.
 * register.html - From this page a user can register for new account.